effektif/user-docs/docs/integration/salesforce.rst

 Select `Upload document`, and select the ``workflowOutboundMessage.wsdl`` file you saved earlier.

-Now you are ready to use the new :ref:`Salesforce trigger <trigger-salesforce>` in Effektif.
+Now you can use the new :ref:`Salesforce trigger <trigger-salesforce>` in Effektif.